yupferris/nvscene-presentation/README.md

            - There are also other things here like controller port circuitry, timers, etc., but we don't need to look at those for now
          - Below that is the cartridge
-           - In most cases this is just a board with a single chip containing the program code, and nothing more
+           - In most cases this is just a board with a chip containing the program code, a memory mapper, and nothing more
            - Many games had extra save memory in here
            - It was also not uncommon to see extra processors, tile decompressors, and audio chips here as well!